g-afk-lang/ER-EPR/README.md

-Project Overview
+Project Overview:

 This project explores a theoretical setup designed to test the fundamental connection between quantum measurement, electron spin, and entanglement.
 The experiment is based on a modified double-slit apparatus that uses entangled electrons to investigate how a "which-path" measurement influences quantum spin and creates an observable change in a magnetic field.

-Core Principles Being Tested
+Core Principles Being Tested:

 This thought experiment touches on several advanced quantum concepts:

 Wave-Function Collapse The central idea is to manipulate whether a quantum wave function collapses by selectively blocking one path in a double-slit experiment before a measurement is made.